New York Giants: Sack leaders

+Interception leaders

 Media, radio and television

 As of 2010, the Giants' flagship radio station is WFAN, with games simulcast on WFAN-FM as of November 2012.
 Since WFAN also has the rights to carry baseball, as they currently are the flagship station for the New York Yankees and previously served the same role for the New York Mets, early season Giants games come into conflict; since 2019, WFAN has split the coverage across both of its dial positions, with the Giants carried on 660 AM and the Yankees on 101.9 FM.
-Prior to that, the Giants’ games would air on one of WFAN’s designated overflow stations.
+Prior to that, the Giants' games would air on one of WFAN's designated overflow stations.

 Bob Papa on play-by-play and Carl Banks on color commentary are the Giants' radio broadcast team, with Howard Cross as the sideline reporter.
 When Papa is unavailable to call games Chris Carrino, WFAN's lead broadcaster for the Brooklyn Nets, substitutes for him.
 Games are carried over the New York Giants Radio Network over various stations in New York, Pennsylvania, and Connecticut.

 Preseason telecasts not seen nationally air in the area on WNBC, with WWOR-TV serving as an overflow station for when WNBC is airing other programming such as the Summer Olympic Games.
 Papa and Banks call these games on television, with studio host Paul Dottino as Papa's substitute.

-WPIX-TV or WABC-TV will also air any Giants broadcast that is carried by ESPN, as per the local carriage rules (WABC-TV corporate parent, The Walt Disney Company, holds an 80% majority ownership stake in ESPN, and has a right of first refusal for these telecasts).
-Thursday Night Football games exclusive to NFL Network are carried locally by the producing network's O&O, which is WNYW.
-If the game is not simulcast on Fox, WNBC carries the game.
+WPIX-TV or WABC-TV will also air any Giants broadcast that is carried exclusively by ESPN, as per the local carriage rules (WABC-TV's corporate parent, The Walt Disney Company, holds an 80% majority ownership stake in ESPN, and has a right of first refusal for these telecasts).
+Thursday Night Football broadcasts, which are streamed on Amazon Prime Video, are simulcast on WNYW.

-The Giants' public address announcer at MetLife Stadium is Jim Hall, who for years was Bob Sheppard's substitute at Yankee Stadium due to their very similar voices.
+The Giants' public address announcer at MetLife Stadium is Gordon Deal.
+Deal replaced Jim Hall, who for years was Bob Sheppard's substitute at Yankee Stadium due to their very similar voices.
 Hall took over the Giants PA job after Sheppard elected to leave the position in 2005 to focus solely on his Yankee Stadium duties.